 The city of Dallas, for instance, is notorious for only paying out money if the damage includes examples of clear negligence on the part of city employees.
 If you wish to file a claim for damages in Houston, you have 90 days to do so.
 The list of facts you must provide in your claim is extensive.

-The Two Rules
+The Two Rules for Bringing a Lawsuit in Texas

 If you wish to bring a lawsuit against your city for damages, there are generally three important questions that must be answered: